tidyverse/tidyverse.org/content/blog/roxygen2-7-2-0/index.md

     </div>

-    Now, multiparmeter arguments will only be inherited as a whole.
-This could break your documentation if you were relying on this behaviour, but in all the cases we've seen in tidyverse packages it's been an improvement.
+    Now, multi-parmeter arguments will only be inherited as a whole.
+This potentially could break your documentation if you (e.g.) only had one of `width` and `height` in your function.
+However, we haven't seen this problem anywhere in the tidyverse, and the inherit arguments are generally much improved.

 -   We've done a thorough review of all warning messages to make them more informative and actionable.
 We've also fixed a number of bugs that lead to invalid Rd files or pointed you to something that wasn't actually the problem.

-    If you have a daily build of RStudio, warnings will now include a clickable hyperlink that takes you directly to the problem.
-This technology is under active development across the IDE and the cli package but is something you should expect to see more of in the future.
+    If you have a daily build of RStudio, warnings will now include a clickable link that takes you directly to the problem.
+This technology is under active development across the IDE and the [cli](https://cli.r-lib.org) package and you should expect to see more of it in the future.

-You can see a full list of changes in the [release notes](%7B%20github_release%20%7D)
+You can see a full list of changes in the [release notes](https://github.com/r-lib/roxygen2/blob/main/NEWS.md).

 ## Acknowledgements